AY2324S2-CS2103T-T08-1/tp/docs/UserGuide.md

 **Q**: Why is it when I update a patient's diagnosis, his/her status is not automatically updated to "UNWELL"?<br>
 **A**: This is intended behaviour.
 We wish to leave it to your expertise to determine when a patient has truly contracted a disease, as there are some ambiguous cases which might not necessitate an "UNWELL" status, such as asymptomatic coronavirus cases.

+**Q**: Why is it that when I update a person's field to the exact same content as the current one, no error is shown?
+Similarly, why is that when I delete a field that originally was not filled, no error message is shown?<br>
+**A**: This is intended behaviour.
+This operation does not cause error in the system as the content is the same, and we do not want to interrupt your workflow with unnecessary error messages.
 --------------------------------------------------------------------------------------------------------------------

 ## Known issues